jobedev95/TextEvo2/README.md

 a text animation tool for After Effects originally created by **Wlazinski Matthieu**
 with help from the Motion Café community.

+**If the original author wants this taken down, I’ll happily cooperate.**

 **Original project page:** https://textevo.github.io/

 Framework: DuAEF (© Nicolas Dufresne / Duduf), licensed under the GNU GPL v3.0.